DRAWING THE CPM NETWORK:

 (1) Total Float (2) Free Float (3) Independent Float (4) Interfering Float

-(1) Total Float: It is concerned with overall project duration.
+Total Float is concerned with overall project duration.
 It is defined as the amount of time by which completion of an activity can be delayed beyond earliest expected completion time without affecting overall project duration time.

 It denotes the amount of time by which an activity can be delayed without delaying the project completion time.
 Thus it is the extra time available for an activity without changing the project schedule.

-If it is positive then it means resources are surplus an can be allocated to other activities.
+If it is positive then it means resources are surplus and can be allocated to other activities.

 If it is negative then it means resources are not sufficient and activity may not complete on time.